shiraji/HideToolWindowsEx/README.md

 ## History

+### ver 0.0.3

+Fix the problem with trigger

 ### ver 0.0.2

-Fix the problem with startup
+Fix the problem with initialization

 ### ver 0.0.1